Dr-Drosophila/uPub_to_HTML/data/generated/working_uPub.md

 **Funding:** This material is based upon work supported by the National Science Foundation under Grant No. IUSE-1915544 to LKR and the National Institute of General Medical Sciences of the National Institute of Health Award R25GM130517 to LKR.
 The Genomics Education Partnership is fully financed by Federal moneys.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 Acknowledgements: Laura K. Reed, Wilson Leung, and Chinmay P. Rele, who created and maintains the GEP technological infrastructure.
 ------------------------------------------------------------------------------------------------------------------------------------

 **Author Contributions: **

-Bailey Lose, Abigail Myers, Chinmay P. Rele
+Bailey Lose and Abigail Myers and Chinmay P. Rele

 -   Formal analysis